cockroachdb/docs/v22.1/aws-dms.md

 - Configure a [replication instance](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.Creating.html) in AWS.
 - Configure a [source endpoint](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.html) in AWS pointing to your source database.
 - Ensure you have a secure, publicly available CockroachDB cluster running v22.1.8 or later.
+- If you intend to migrate to a {{ site.data.products.db }} cluster, you must first **disable revision history** for cluster backups.
+    - If the output of [`SHOW SCHEDULES`](show-schedules.html) shows any backup schedules, run [`ALTER BACKUP SCHEDULE {schedule_id} SET WITH revision_history = 'false'`](alter-backup-schedule.html) for each backup schedule.
+    - If the output of `SHOW SCHEDULES` does not show backup schedules, [contact Support](https://support.cockroachlabs.com) to disable revision history for cluster backups.
 - Manually create all schema objects in the target CockroachDB cluster.
 This is required in order for AWS DMS to populate data successfully.
     - If you are migrating from a PostgreSQL database, [use the **Schema Conversion Tool**](../cockroachcloud/migrations-page.html) to convert and export your schema.
 Ensure that any schema changes are also reflected on your PostgreSQL tables, or add [transformation rules](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.html).
 If you make substantial schema changes, the AWS DMS migration may fail.